SophiaWilson10/SophiaWilson10/README.md

 # Hi there 👋

-I'm Sophia Wilson, a Computer Science student with a focus on software engineering.
+I'm Sophia Wilson, a Computer Science graduate with a focus on software engineering.
 I enjoy building applications that combine clean design with practical functionality and real-world problem solving.

 ## A little about me
 - Bachelor of Science in Computer Science with a Software Engineering focus